 Most EHRs evolved from legacy systems dedicated to distinct silos of care within individual practices or hospitals.
-In addition to a lack of interoperability, poor alignment with clinical workflows can make the EHR a cause of frustration for many physicians, rather than help.
+In addition to a lack of interoperability, poor alignment with clinical workflows can cause EHR frustration for many physicians rather than help.

 The challenges of referrals and specialty care management

 Determining the course of specialty care management requires primary and specialty physicians to evaluate a patient’s case, including complaints, symptoms, and medical history.

 In some cases, specialist input is needed to assure a PCP that specialist care is not required and that proper care management can remain in the primary care setting.
 Likewise, a specialist consultation can effectively verify cases for which advanced care is needed.

 Unfortunately, making effective referrals for specialty care management is challenging for PCPs today.
 With aging baby boomers seeking care, referral rates from PCPs to specialist physicians have more than doubled since 1999.
 A shortage of specialists, especially in rural areas, results in a tight supply of specialist consultations and long wait times for specialty care visits.

 Under this pressure, it’s not surprising many PCPs and specialists are dissatisfied with the current referral process that can often lack complete medical workups, are sent to the wrong specialist or are inappropriate for specialist attention.

 Long delays for PCPs to receive results from specialist visits decrease a PCP’s ability to manage the patients’ capatient’sively.
 Most importantly, referral issues may delay necessary patient treatment and lower satisfaction with the care process.